-Sometimes you may want your Outlook Calendar events synced to Google Calendar.
+Sometimes you may want your Outlook Calendar events copied to Google Calendar.
 This can be done with a handful of clicks and Microsoft Flow.
 Additionally, this is completely free if you have Office 365.

 What is Microsoft Flow?